euroscipy/euroscipy_proceedings/papers/steve_brasier/steve_brasier.rst

     plt.yticks(range(0, 100, 20))
     ax.yaxis.set_minor_locator(AutoMinorLocator(5))

+ADD SOME STUFF HERE ABOUT WHY THIS ISN'T OBVIOUS

 However consideration of existing and desirable output formats showed that there were only a handful of different types of plots.
 This made it feasible to provide a domain-specific package which internally used ``matplotlib`` to generate the plots.
 Each type of plot was represented as an individual class, with the user/engineer developing the calculation creating an instance of the class in order to create a plot.
 The plotter classes derive most behaviour from a base class, making them individually fairly simple.

 Both the raw analysis data and post-processed results are inherently four-dimensional; each value is associated with a particular spatial location in the model and a time during the simulated earthquake.
 In some cases one or more of these dimensions may be "collapsed" during post-processing, for example to provide a maximum value through time.
-From this it was clear that data interface to the plotter classes should be by passing numpy arrays of up to four dimensions.
+From this it was clear that data interface to the plotter classes should be by passing ``numpy`` arrays of up to four dimensions.
 Standardising the meaning and order of the dimensions in the plotter interface meant that the same data easily be be plotted different ways.
 For example an array of displacements (4-dimensional data) might be passed to a ``ChannelPlot`` object to show the physical arrangement of a vertical region of the core, or collapsed along the time axis and passed to a ``LayerPlot`` object to show peak values on a horizontal slice through the simulated core.
 More abstract plots can also use the same interface; for example the WaterfallPlot class takes the same 4-dimensional data and provides an overview of every location in the core throughout the analysis.
 Locations along the three spatial dimensions are collapsed into the vertical axis of the plot, time is plotted on the horizontal axis and values are represented by colour.

 The use of four-dimensional arrays as the data interface permits each plotter to be fairly general-purpose, defining only how the data is presented, not what is calculated.
 The user supplies labels for the dimensions to provide meaning to the plot.
 However defining a specific plotter interface also permitted a significant tightening of control over plot quality as for example the interface can *require* axis labels and titles to be defined or grid-lines to be shown, rather than leaving it to the user or later checks to ensure these have been included.

+ADD COLOURBAR EXAMPLES.

 QA: traceability.
 Introspection/stack.
 Imports.

 Store/restore

+CHECK "USER"

+CHECK CASE